LeToNode/Play2.0-CN-doc/gettingStarted/NewApplication.md

 $ play new myFirstApp
 ```

-It will ask a few question:
+It will ask a few questions:

 - The application name (just for information, this name will be used later in several messages).
 - The template to use for this new application.
 You can choose over a default Scala application, a default Java application, or an empty application.